Beef Cuts Guide

 There are eight primal cuts of beef, along with numerous sub-primal cuts.
 While the eight primal cuts are standard, the names of sub-cuts may vary depending on region and even the individual butcher.
 Food service cuts may differ from that of butcher cuts.

-The Secondary & Sub Primal Cuts
+The Secondary & Sub-Primal Cuts

 This refers to the more familiar cut names you would actually purchase from the store, such as a prime rib.
 It’s helpful to understand where these sub primal cuts come from to better understand why some cuts are more or less tender than others.
 We discuss the more familiar secondary & sub-primal beef cuts for each primal cut.